jaxbot/club/_src/workshops/08-intro-web-development.md

 <script src="scripts.js"></script>
 ```

 The `<script>` tag can do two things.
 It can reference an external script to be executed or execute any script between the opening in closing tab.
-For what we're doing, we're just going to reference the "scripts.js" that's sitting in the root directory of this project.
+For what we're doing, we're just going to reference the `scripts.js` file that's sitting in the root directory of this project.

-Now, let's open "scripts.js" and write some code!
+Now, let's open `scripts.js` and write some code!
 Add this code into the blank file:

 ```
 document.addEventListener('DOMContentLoaded', function() {